 Youth and Family Empowerment provides children, youth and families with the skills, knowledge, and support they need to live healthy and productive lives.
-For children and families, this means access to affordable, culturally relevant, high-quality child care and preschool education, out-of-school time activities, nutrition assistance, and other skills needed to be successful in school.
+For children and families, this means access to affordable, culturally relevant, high-quality child care and preschool education, out-of-school time activities, citizenship assistance, nutrition assistance, and other skills needed to be successful in school.
 In partnership with community agencies, YFE also provides direct services, designed to help youth succeed academically, learn job and life skills.

-Community Support and Self-Sufficiency (CSSS)
+Community Support and Assistance (CSA)

 Aging and Disability Services (ADS)